YunYunFan Garage Kit Guide

 Reference.png

-Use enamel orange. why orange and not black? because I tried outlining with black, and it's a giant pain to erase your mistakes.
-With orange, it's easy erase and hide mistakes.
+Use enamel orange.
+Why orange and not black?
+Because I tried outlining with black, and it's a giant pain to erase your mistakes.
+With orange, it's easy to erase and hide mistakes.

 Use unthinned orange enamel or very lightly thinned with lighter fluid.
 Dip brush in the lighter fuel if it gets too gunked up or too thick.

-then look at your reference photo. see how many different extra lashes you have to add to the eyelash. start your paint brush from the eye lash and go outwards. and use the clean stick to make it sharp.
+Look at your reference photo and see how many different extra lashes you have to add to the eyelash.
+Start your paint brush from the eye lash and go outwards.
+Use the clean stick to make it sharp.
 Try not to fuck up the underside, the top side is easy to wipe off, but not the underside.

 Eyelash 0.jpg

-this step should take you roughly 1 hr per eye since you'd be making a ton of mistakes.
+This step should take you roughly 1 hr per eye since you will be making a ton of mistakes.

 Outline eye.jpeg